Say hello to this gentle giant!

 But where did this big dog “originally” really come from?

 It’s hard to tell.
-Some experts say that this breed has descended from the Great Pyrenees Dog, but that’s still up for debate.
-You see, some say that this big dog was brought to Canada by wandering Basque fishermen from Norther Spain, while others say that he descends from ancient dog breeds such as the French boarhound or some of the Nordic breeds.
+Some experts say this breed has descended from the Great Pyrenees Dog, but that’s still debatable.
+Some say that this big dog was brought to Canada by wandering Basque fishermen from Northern Spain, while others say that he descends from ancient dog breeds such as the French boarhound or some of the Nordic species.

 And while…

-One is free to debate which theory is correct, what isn’t up for debate is the fact that the Newfie has always been a very useful working dog who never complains or whines about being given too much work.
-And even though these guys have been depicted in many works of art and literature as a fearless and courageous dog that loves children – Nana, the canine nursemaid in the famous children’s classic, Peter Pan, is a Newf they have never been able to be more than a moderately popular dog in America – not too popular.
+One is free to debate which theory is correct; what isn’t up for debate is that the Newfie has always been a handy working dog who never complains or whines about being given too much work.
+And even though these guys have been depicted in many works of art and literature as a fearless dog that loves children – Nana, the canine nursemaid in the famous children’s classic Peter Pan, is a Newf they have never been able to be more than a moderately popular dog in America – not too popular.

 Which is probably why…

-It took the American Kennel Club (AKC) so long to finally decide to “officially” recognize the breed in 2000 despite the fact that there has been a well-established Newfoundland Club of America in existence since 1930!
+It took the American Kennel Club (AKC) so long to finally decide to “officially” recognize the breed in 2000 despite the existence of a well-established Newfoundland Club of America since 1930!

 Physical Characteristics